YCAyca/Robotics_Project/README.md

 The project goal is to implement a lane following method using Autorace 2020 challenge package.
 This repo contains only lane following packages of that repo with the code explanations.

 Some changes applied on the forked AutoRace package and in this file, the last version of the code is explained.
-If you would like to know more about the experiments we did, the results we obtained and how we ended up with this final version, please refer to the <b> presentation </b> found in this repo.
+If you would like to know more about the experiments we did, the results we obtained and how we ended up with this final version, please refer to the <b> presentation link <https://1drv.ms/p/s!AlyP7yvWuEcHiJ8rQC3NYk-aNvp6ZA?e=3QpRkv> </b>

 ## Hardware and Software Tools